-“We encourage physicians to not disregard their patients’ interest in these products and keep both a clinical curiosity and a healthy skepticism about the claims made,” he says.
+“We encourage physicians to not disregard their patients’ interests in these products and keep both a clinical curiosity and a healthy skepticism about the claims made,” he says.
 “Chronic pain management continues to challenge patients and physicians, and these therapies are a promising area that needs more research.
 For patients struggling with chronic pain, physicians taking time to listen to them and address their questions compassionately but with an evidence-based approach can help them make informed decisions.

-The variety of CBD and hemp oil products, and the limited regulation of these products, is a concern for health care professionals, according to the study.
+The variety of CBD and hemp oil products, and the limited regulation of these products, is a concern for healthcare professionals, according to the study.
 No rigorous safety studies have been done on “full spectrum” CBD oils, which contain a variety of compounds found in the hemp plant, not just CBD.
-The variability of state laws regarding production and distribution of hemp and CBD products adds to the complexity of decision-making for consumers and physicians.
+The variability of state laws regarding the production and distribution of hemp and CBD products adds to the complexity of decision-making for consumers and physicians.

-Co-author Karen Mauck, M.D., an internist at Mayo Clinic, says there are important distinctions between marijuana, hemp and the different components of CBD and hemp oil, and some clinicians may not be aware of them.
+Co-author Karen Mauck, M.D., an internist at Mayo Clinic, says there are important distinctions between marijuana, hemp, and the different components of CBD and hemp oil, and some clinicians may not be aware of them.

-“Other than Epidiolex, a purified form of plant-derived CBD which was approved in 2018 for treatment of severe forms of epilepsy, all other forms of CBD are not approved by the Food and Drug Administration but are sold in a variety of formulations, including oral or topical oils, creams, sprays and tablets,” Dr. Mauck says.
-“They contain variable amounts of CBD, may contain other active compounds and may have labeling inaccuracies.
+“Other than Epidiolex, a purified form of plant-derived CBD which was approved in 2018 for treatment of severe forms of epilepsy, all other forms of CBD are not approved by the Food and Drug Administration but are sold in a variety of formulations, including oral or topical oils, creams, sprays, and tablets,” Dr. Mauck says.
+“They contain variable amounts of CBD, may contain other active compounds, and may have labeling inaccuracies.
 Before using CBD or hemp oils, it’s important to consult with your physician about potential side effects and interactions with other medications.”